ahandsel/qiita-articles/public/kintone-tool-app-field-code-table-en.md

 #### Why call both APIs?

 The [Get Form Fields](https://kintone.dev/en/docs/kintone/rest-api/apps/get-form-fields/) API response is nearly all the information we need.
 It gets everything except for [Space field](https://get.kintone.help/k/en/id/040515.html)s!
 Since Blank Space fields are not technically a data-input field, they are not included in the Get Form Fields API response.
 The [Get Form Layout](https://kintone.dev/en/docs/kintone/rest-api/apps/get-form-layout/) API, on the other hand, does not include the field's labels (field name).
 It provides the field types and field codes.
 However, missing the field's label makes it difficult to identify the field.
 Thus, we need to call both APIs to get all the information we need to generate the Markdown table.
-The Get Form Fields API response is used to get the field's label, field type, and field code, while the Get Form Layout API response is used to get the Blank Space field's element ID.
+The Get Form Fields API response is used to get the field's label, field type, and field code, while the Get Form Layout API response is used to get the Blank Space fields' element ID.

 ### `mainFieldTable` Function & `subTablesTable` Helper Function